RRZE-HPC/DisCostiC-Sim/README.md

 </table>

 **SEND operation**
-/**
- *\brief The currently active process sends the operation object or array to the process listed as "operation.target,"
- * which is specific to the communication pattern simulation program.
+The currently active process sends the operation object or array to the process listed as "operation.target," which is specific to the communication pattern simulation program.
- */

 <table>
 <tr>
 <th>MPI-parallelized</th>